 Stop Federal Executions

 State by state, our country is moving away from the death penalty because it's racist, arbitrary, inhumane, and prone to error.
-Attorney General Bill Barr, however, has directed the federal government to resume capital punishment for the first time in over 15 years.
+Attorney General Bill Barr, however, has directed the federal government to resume capital punishment for the first time in 17 years.
 This move goes against public opinion, which increasingly opposes the death penalty, as well as some family members of the victims Barr claims to be representing.

 Immediately after announcing this change, the Justice Department scheduled back-to-back executions.
 Hundreds of relatives of murder victims, as well as law enforcement officials, former judges, and prosecutors, have asked Barr and Trump to stop the executions.
 A court-ordered injunction has blocked the executions for now, but the Justice Department is already trying to overturn this ruling.

 There are numerous, serious reasons why capital punishment is losing public support.
-Since 1973, 166 people have been exonerated after being wrongfully convicted and sentenced to death.
+Since 1973, more than 165 people have been exonerated after being wrongfully convicted and sentenced to death.
 The death penalty, at both the state and federal level, also has a long and disturbing record of racial bias.
 Racism infects the system at every level – including the race of the accused, the race of the victim, and the race of who is permitted to serve on the jury.